vinceskahan/v5wiki/Watts-and-lux.md

 standardized response curve obtained from experiments.

-For a single wavelength, one can ask what the value of one measurement is given the other, multiplying or dividing by the standarized response curve.
+For a single wavelength, one can ask what the value of one measurement is given the other, multiplying or dividing by the standardized response curve.
 Using a spectroradiometer, one can measure the power at a variety of wavelengths, say at 10 nm intervals, and then sum the converted powers.